“The most powerful formula for creating long-term, high-impact organisational change” — McKinsey

 4. Realise that organisations don’t change, people do: so move forward one person or group of people at a time

-All this makes logical sense.
-But this is where we disagree with McKinsey.
+All this makes logical, analytical sense.
+And this is where we disagree with McKinsey.

 This analytical approach is exactly what we would expect from consultants.
-But not everybody thinks analytically — so making everyone in an organisation think this same way is likely to be both difficult and slow.
+But not everybody thinks analytically — so attempting to make everyone in the organisation think this same way is likely to be difficult and slow.
 And does the organisation really need everyone to become expert at all four archetypal roles (CEO, CFO, CHRO, COO)?
-Or do it really need people to become better at being who they are, doing what they do best, and improving the ways they then work with others to achieve the organisation’s shared purpose and goals?
+Or does it really need people to become better at doing what they do best and improving the ways they work together to achieve the organisation’s shared purpose and goals?

 In this time of change what we really need, surely, is not more analysis but rather new ways of taking better actions, faster.